zRapha/FAME/README.md

 [![PyPI version](https://badge.fury.io/py/ttkwidgets.svg)](https://badge.fury.io/py/ttkwidgets)
 -->

-Welcome to the Framework for Adversarial Malware Evaluation (FAME)
+## Welcome to the Framework for Adversarial Malware Evaluation

-FAME was designed to understand how byte-level transformations could automatically be injected to Windows Portable Executable (PE) files and compromise ML-based malware classifiers.
-Moreover, it supports integrity verification to ensure that the new adversarial examples are valid.
+FAME has been designed to evaluate ML-based malware classifiers against adversarial examples.
+It aims to provide understanding on how byte-level transformations can be injected into Windows Portable Executable (PE) files and compromise models.
+Moreover, it supports integrity verification to ensure that the adversarial examples remain valid after manipulation.
 This work implements the action space proposed on the [OpenAI gym malware](https://github.com/endgameinc/gym-malware) environment.
-It has been implemented in Fedora 30 and tested on Ubuntu 16 using Python3.
-Library versions are defined in requirements.txt file.
+It has been implemented and tested using Fedora 30 and Ubuntu 16 with Python3.
+Library versions are defined in the requirements.txt file.

 > FAME: Framework for Adversarial Malware Evaluation, Labaca-Castro et al., 2022

 The framework consists of four modules, namely, ARMED, AIMED, AIMED-RL & GAME-UP, which are described below:

-GAME-UP: Generating Adversarial Malware Examples with Universal Perturbations
+### GAME-UP: Generating Adversarial Malware Examples with Universal Perturbations

 This work intends to understand how Universal Adversarial Perturbations (UAPs) can be useful to create efficient adversarial examples compared to input-specific attacks.
 Furthermore, it explores how real malware examples in the problem-space affect the feature-space of classifiers to identify systematic weaknesses.
 Also, it implements a variant of adversarial training to improve the resilience of static ML-based malware classifiers for Windows PE binaries.

 > Realizable Universal Adversarial Perturbations, Labaca-Castro et. al., 2022

-AxMED: Automatic (Random|Intelligent) Malware Modifications to Evade Detection
+### AIMED: Automatic Intelligent Modifications to Evade Detection

 This work is focused on understanding how sensitive static malware classifiers are to adversarial examples.
 It uses different techniques including Genetic Programming (GP) and Reinforcement Learning (RL) to inject perturbations to Windows portable executable malware without compromising its functionality and, thus, keeping the new generated adversarial example valid.

 > AIMED-RL: Exploring Adversarial Malware Examples with Reinforcement Learning., Labaca-Castro et al., ECML PKDD 2021
 > AIMED: Evolving Malware with Genetic Programming to Evade Detection, Labaca-Castro et al., IEEE TRUSTCOM 2019
-> ARMED: Automatic Random Modifications to Evade Detection, Labaca-Castro et al., IEEE ICIM 2018
+> ARMED: Automatic Random Malware Modifications to Evade Detection, Labaca-Castro et al., IEEE ICIM 2018

 ## Installation instructions